 Center for Pediatric Cellular Therapies: Clinical Trial Launch Grants

-The Center for Pediatric Cellular Therapies (CPCT) is accepting Late Stage Preclinical/IND Enabling Research and Clinical Trial Launch Grant applications.
-Applications are due July 1, 2020 by 6:00 PM.
+The Center for Pediatric Cellular Therapies (CPCT) offers Late Stage Preclinical/IND Enabling Research and Clinical Trial Launch Grant applications.

 CPCT's mission is to operate at the forefront of novel cell-based therapeutics to develop new paradigms for the treatment of human diseases.
 The center fosters multidisciplinary scientific collaboration towards the development of novel cellular therapies and facilitates the rapid translation of new discoveries into clinical trials through provision of targeted infrastructure and expertise to meet these objectives.
 This includes supporting investigators through all stages of the Investigational New Drug (IND) application.